 True North Family blogger Stephanie and her family of four visited Hamilton to experience the city’s many family-friendly attractions.
 Follow along as they get up close to lions, planes, and the ‘most delicious fries’ and find out if their getaway was in fact kid-approved.

-Last weekend our family spent three days in Hamilton, Ontario and made some incredible memories!
+Our family spent three days in Hamilton, Ontario for a fun filled and made some incredible memories!
 “The City of Waterfalls” as some call it, is located less than an hour outside of Toronto, making it an easy day trip or weekend getaway!
 As one of the oldest cities in Canada, there is a lot of history to discover, and with that history comes some pretty unique gems.
 We’re excited to share our experience with you, and we hope it inspires you to visit this beautiful city as well!